cheshirec7/pywordfinder/README.md

 The main goal was to learn about Python and compare performance vs. other development tools.

-This project shows that Python is at a performance disadvantage compared to Google Go and NodeJS.
+Python performs noticeably worse as compared to Google Go and NodeJS.

-See the full project description [here](https://github.com/cheshirec7/phpwordfinder).
+See the full project description [here](https://github.com/cheshirec7/wordfinder).

 Uses [Jinja](http://jinja.pocoo.org/).